Ron Gonzales

-Ronald R. Gonzales (born 1951) is an American politician and member of the Democratic Party, who served as the 63rd Mayor of San Jose, California.
-Gonzales was the first Hispanic to serve as Mayor of San Jose since 1845.
+Ronald R. Gonzales (born 1951) is an American politician who served as the 63rd Mayor of San Jose, California (19992007).
+A member of the Democratic Party, Gonzales was the first Hispanic to serve as Mayor of San Jose since 1845.

 Early life

 Gonzales grew up in the Santa Clara Valley, and graduated from the University of California, Santa Cruz.

 Early political career

 At age 18, Ron Gonzales won a seat on the student council at De Anza College.

 Gonzales became active in municipal politics in the late 1970s, heading a citizens’ commission in Sunnyvale that recommended maintaining low density zoning in Sunnyvale neighborhoods.
 He first ran for Sunnyvale City Council in 1977 and lost by 300 votes.

 After being elected to Sunnyvale City Council on his second attempt in 1979, Gonzales was quoted in a national column saying that a proposed censure of ex-Sunnyvale mayor Larry Stone for posing in a photo with Fidel Castro “was the most ridiculous matter to come to council” during his tenure.

 Gonzales succeeded Stone as mayor in 1980, and served again as mayor in 1987-88.

 He completed the Mayor's Leadership Program at Harvard Kennedy School and is an American Leadership Forum fellow.